 Also Read Part II of this post: How Long Does a Kitchen Renovation Take … Job Installation Timeline… for the Best Result?

-Be sure to stop by our shop — we added some great finds for your kitchen.
+Be sure to see our designers’ picks — we added some great finds for your kitchen.